Digital-Working-Group/dvoice-tracking-qc-system/README.md

 # Digital Voice Tracking and QC System

-This repository contains an outline to set up QC (quality control) pipelines and walks through an example QC run, where a schedule record of participant visits are compared against filenames of audio recordings of the participant visits.
+This repository contains an outline to set up QC (quality control) pipelines and walks through an example QC run, where a schedule record of participant visits is compared against filenames of audio recordings of the participant visits.

 | Table of Contents |
 |---|